🧬

 Common inquiries about the breed

-Are Russian Black Terriers good with children?
+Are Russian Black Terriers good family dogs?

 Are they suitable for apartment living?